TheJJ/ceph-balancer/README.md

     if len(movements) >= max_movements:
         stop()

-    # try to empty the fullest osds
+    # try to empty the fullest OSDs
     for i, from_osd in enumerate(osds_by_utilization_asc(crushroot)):
         if i > try_limit:
             finish('could not empty {try_limit} fullest devices, stopping')